Guest Post Guidelines

 What Do You Get?

 As a guest contributor, you’ll receive an author bio with links, photo, etc. at the end of your post.
-You can also include a link or two to your own relevant content within the post if you’d like.
+You can also include a link or two to your own relevant content within the post if you’d like but unless the link is obviously yours, please let me know privately beforehand.